Artocarpus nobilis

-The plant is known to infect by Rigidoporus microporus to cause White root disease.
+The plant is known to be infected by Rigidoporus microporus to cause white root disease.
 This is the first time that the pathogen was found instead of Hevea brasiliensis.

 Description

 Ceylon breadfruit is an evergreen plant with about 25m height.
 The seeds and fruits are used for medicinal purposes for the worm diseases caused by nematode Ascaris lumbricoides.

 Chemistry

 Artocarpus nobilis contains prenylated flavonoids, xanthonoids in its root bark, geranylated phenolic compounds in its fruits, geranyl chalcones in its leaves and pyranodihydrobenzoxanthones isolated from the bark.